Table of Contents

 “Would you rather have your developers writing code for you, or would you rather have them fixing a thing that lets you know when something else has gone wrong?”

 At the end of the day, in-house monitoring takes up valuable engineering time that’s better spent fixing and improving the app infrastructure you’re monitoring (instead of fixing and improving the monitoring system itself).

-MetricFire bridges the gap between in-house monitoring with an open-source tool (Graphite or Prometheus), and monitoring with a proprietary product.
-Since MetricFire is built on top of Graphite, Prometheus, and Grafana, it achieves the best-of-both-worlds by offering the flexibility of the open source tools as a pre-built and ready-to-use service.
+MetricFire bridges the gap between in-house monitoring with an open-source tool (Graphite), and monitoring with a proprietary product.
+Since MetricFire is built on top of Graphite and Grafana, it achieves the best of both worlds by offering the flexibility of the open-source tools as a pre-built and ready-to-use service.

 The most popular features/characteristics of MetricFire include:

 Highly-scalable cloud monitoring and on-premise options: MetricFire is a cloud-ready solution that scales to any size.
 You can also install and run MetricFire on-premise.

 MetricFire: MetricFire improves on open-source Graphite with add-ons and improvements like:

 - Easier time-series data collection through a combination of Carbon and MetricFire’s proprietary Agent.

 - Scalability and high availability by using a cluster-native storage system instead of Graphite’s Whisper data storage engine.

 - Pre-built connectors and plugins for a wide variety of technology and services like Heroku and AWS.